 Santa Clara University actively seeks diversity.
-In Fall 2011, the University enrolled 5,229 undergraduate students and 3,571 graduate students, with male/female ratios at 49/51 undergraduate and 56/44 graduate.
-In the same term 43 percent of undergraduate and 46 percent of graduate students identified themselves as persons of color.
-About 60 percent of undergraduates are from California, with the others coming from throughout the United States and 15 foreign countries.
-In 2011-2012 83 percent of undergraduate students and 49% of graduate students received some kind of financial aid- scholarships, grants, or loans.
+In Fall 2012, the University enrolled 5,250 undergraduate students, 2694 graduate students, and 935 law students..
+In the same term 40 percent of undergraduate and 44 percent of graduate students identified themselves as persons of color.
+About 59 percent of undergraduates are from California, with the others coming from throughout the United States and 17 foreign countries.

-Half of the undergraduate population lives in University housing, with 94 percent of freshmen living on campus.
+Half of the undergraduate population lives in University housing, with 95 percent of freshmen living on campus.
 Students experience an average class size of 24, and 73 percent of the classes has fewer than 30 students.
 The student-to-faculty ratio is 13-to-1 at the University.

-The University's commitment to learning is expressed in the fact that 93 percent of freshman students advance to the sophomore year, and the percentage of Santa Clara students who graduate is among the highest in the country.
-The graduation rate for entering freshmen is about 85 percent.
+The University's commitment to learning is expressed in the fact that 94 percent of freshman students advance to the sophomore year, and the percentage of Santa Clara students who graduate is among the highest in the country.
+The graduation rate for entering freshmen is about 87 percent.